 Joe, right, with Mindy and Bob Rich at a Bisons event in Winter, 1990.

-When Paul Langendorfer, the author of an excellent book, Baseball in Buffalo (2014) got word that I was working on such a project, he asked, why not try something more ambitious, an update of 100 Seasons.
-Although skeptical at first, I decided to take on the challenge, and the result will be a book, Seasons of Buffalo Baseball 1857-2018, that we hope to have published by late June, 2019.
+When Paul Langendorfer, the author of an excellent book, Baseball in Buffalo (2014) got word that I was working on such a project, he asked, why not try something more ambitious, an update of The 100 Seasons of Buffalo Baseball.
+Although skeptical at first, I decided to take on the challenge, and the result will be a book, Seasons of Buffalo Baseball 1857-2020, that we hope to have published by late June, 2020.

-Part I will consist of year-by-year summaries of each season of professional baseball in Buffalo, along with an introductory chapter on the pre-professional era.
-Part II will have six chapters: Chapter 1, “The Ballparks”, will contain information about all fourteen ball parks at which the Bisons have played, with extensive treatment of Olympic Park, Offermann Stadium, War Memorial Stadium, and the downtown ballpark now known as Sahlen Field; Chapter 2, “Players,” will contain profiles of prominent Bisons, including Jim Galvin, Jim White, Bill Milligan, Billy Kelly, Luke Easter, Jeff Manto and others.
-Chapter 3, “Managers,” begins with an essay on the evolution of “managing,” and continues with profiles of George Stallings, Billy Clymer, Ray Schalk and Terry Collins.
-Chapter 4, “Owners and Executives,” chronicles the triumphs and tragedies of Bisons owners and general managers, including the era of community ownership in the 1950s, Chapter 5, “Buffalo and Baseball History,” describes the many surprising ways Buffalo has contributed to the game; and Chapter 6, “Memorable Games,” retells the story of four of them.
-Unlike 100 Seasons, the book will not have a statistical section.
+Part One will consist of year-by-year summaries of each season of professional baseball in Buffalo, along with an introductory chapter on the pre-professional era.
+Part Two will have six chapters: Chapter One, “The Ballparks”, will contain information about all fourteen ball parks at which the Bisons have played, with extensive treatment of Olympic Park, Offermann Stadium, War Memorial Stadium, and the downtown ballpark now known as Sahlen Field; Chapter Two, “Players,” will contain profiles of prominent Bisons, including Jim Galvin, Jim White, Bill Milligan, Billy Kelly, Luke Easter, Jeff Manto and others.
+Chapter Three, “Managers,” begins with an essay on the evolution of “managing,” and continues with profiles of George Stallings, Billy Clymer, Ray Schalk and Terry Collins.
+Chapter Four, “Owners and Executives,” chronicles the triumphs and tragedies of Bisons owners and general managers, including the era of community ownership in the 1950s, Chapter Five, “Buffalo and Baseball History,” describes the many surprising ways Buffalo has contributed to the game; and Chapter Six, “Memorable Games,” retells the story of four of them.
+Unlike The 100 Seasons of Buffalo Baseball, the book will not have a statistical section.
 Today, that information is easily accessible online.